mike-senin/openstack-workload-monitoring/README.md

 ## Todos
 - Add openstack resources creation - project, private key, security group, network, etc.
 - Migrate cloud init logic to ansible role
+- Use dynamic inventory scripts,
+- use instances metadata to identify roles (with dynamic inventory)
+- split playbooks based on components
 - Create and attach volumes for each service for datastore as it should be split from system volume
 - Make tasks async
 - Optimise roles